pactumjs/pactum/docs/component-testing.md

 mock.start(4000);
 ```

-Everything works as usual when adding interactions through `useMockInteraction` method.
+Everything works as usual when adding interactions through `useInteraction` method.
 But methods from *mock* will return promises.

 ```javascript
 // test.js